 There are four fiber boards located in the top of this stove, in two layers.
 While the bottom layer is oriented 'North/South' as shown, the top layer is oriented 'East/West'.
 To replace a cracked or broken board, first remove the front burner tube.
 Then remove the board you need to replace.
-Install the new board (two boards on each layer should sit flush on the tubes side by side).
+Install the new board (the boards should sit flush together side by side).
 Replace the tube previously removed.